-This project was conducted at 3 different sites (Fig. 1).
-Each site, located on marginal agricultural land along the Lower Mississippi Alluvial Valley (LMAV) from Northeast Arkansas to Northeast Louisiana, while unique in geographic location and plot positioning, was comprised of "identical" agroforest treatments consisting of two-year old cottonwood trees (Populus deltoides), switchgrass (Panicum virgatum), and row crop plots.
+This project was conducted at 3 separate sites (Fig. 1).
+Each site, located on marginal agricultural land along the Lower Mississippi Alluvial Valley (LMAV) from Northeast Arkansas to Northeast Louisiana, while unique in geographic location and plot positioning, was comprised of similar agroforest treatments consisting of two-year old cottonwood trees, switchgrass, and row crop plots.

-Along with 10 90 x 30 meter plots, each site contained 5 90 x 90 meter plots ("wildlife plots") for which small mammal trapping was conducted (Fig. 5).
+Along with 10 90 x 30 meter plots, each site contained 5 90 x 90 meter plots ("wildlife plots") on which small mammal trapping was conducted (Fig. 5).
 Due to the size of trapping grids, the 90 x 90 meter plots were the only plots large enough to meet the demands of trapping criteria.
-These 90 x 90 meter plots consisted of one of each of the following treatments: 1) 100% cottonwoodplot, 2) 100% switchgrass plot, 3) 100% row crop plot, 4)67% cottonwood 33% switchgrass plot, and 5) 33% cottonwood 67% switchgrass plot.
+These 90 x 90 meter plots consisted of one of each of the following treatments: 1) 100% cottonwood plot, 2) 100% switchgrass plot, 3) 100% row crop plot, 4)67% cottonwood 33% switchgrass plot, and 5) 33% cottonwood 67% switchgrass plot.

-While each site was intended to be a replicate of the other, vast latitudinal distances coupled with varied management timings and techniques resulted in apparent and statistical compositional differences across sites.
+While each site was intended to be a replicate of the others, vast latitudinal distances coupled with varied management timings and techniques resulted in apparent and statistical compositional differences across sites.